RefresherTowel/docs/index.md

 {: .text-center }
 > #### *The beating heart of your game*

-Want damage events to update your health bar, play a sound, and trigger screen shake, without wiring everything together by hand?
+Want your damage event to update the health bar, play a sound, spawn some particles, and poke the AI... without wiring a dozen scripts / instances together by hand?

-**Pulse** is a lightweight signals and events framework for GameMaker.
-It gives you a clean way to broadcast events and let any number of listeners react.

-- Subscribe listeners once and decouple them from the sender.
+**Pulse** is a signals / events layer for GameMaker that lets your game shout out "something happened" and lets anything that cares listen in.

+For small projects, it is dead simple:

+* Subscribe once and stop passing instance ids all over your code.
-- Fire a signal and let UI, audio, VFX, and gameplay all respond.
+* Fire a signal and let UI, audio, VFX, and gameplay all react in their own space.
-- Advanced tools for later: consumable signals, priorities, deferred processing, tags, and sender filters.
+* Keep things decoupled so you can swap or remove systems without a hunt-and-replace session.

+For bigger, messier projects, Pulse quietly scales up with you:

+* Priorities and consumable signals so the right listener wins and can cancel the rest.
+* Optional queued dispatch so you can post events now and flush them at a safe time later.
+* A query API so you can ask the game a question ("who wants this target?") and collect structured answers.
+* Subscription groups so entire states, rooms, or UI panels can clean up their listeners in one call.
+* Multiple buses so gameplay, UI, and debug tools can each live on their own event channels.
+* Safety features like weak refs, automatic pruning, and result enums so you can detect and debug weird cases instead of guessing.

+If all you want is "emit event, something happens", Pulse does that in a couple of lines.
+If you want your whole project to sit on a clean, debuggable event layer, Pulse is built for that too.

 > Note: Pulse is not released yet.
 These docs are here as a preview and may change before launch.
 Right now, only **Statement** is available on itch.
 {: .note}